Sofia-Bourdon/Botanica-Essentials/README.md

 **Product Planning**

-- When planning each of the products present on the website, a word document was created where each product with their respective images, description and sku was put together into a cards and then categorized into "Moisturizers", "Toners" and "Cleansers"
+- When planning each of the products present on the website, a word document was created where each product with their respective images, descriptions and skus were put together into cards and then categorized into "Moisturizers", "Toners" and "Cleansers"

 <img width="640" alt="product_planning" src="https://github.com/Sofia-Bourdon/Botanica-Essentials/assets/112895499/8621bff1-8ed3-49e0-a0b2-813bc9961248">

 **User Stories**

-- For each of the features present, user stories were created and managed throught both a specialized excel sheet and as issues using github projects feature.
+- For each of the features present, user stories were created and managed through both a specialized excel sheet and as issues using github projects feature.

 <img width="1512" alt="user_stories_excel" src="https://github.com/Sofia-Bourdon/Botanica-Essentials/assets/112895499/757ebe56-90ae-4fd9-af18-9076f7713c38">